Step 1: Register an address in Germany

 - invoice date

 - invoice number.
-Each of your invoices must have an unique and consecutive invoice number.
-The format is up to you, for example: year-consecutivenumber or 2021-01
+Each of your invoices must have a unique and consecutive invoice number.
+The format is up to you, the easiest format is year-consecutive_number, for example 2023-01

 - your business tax ID but not your personal Steueridentifikationsnummer

-The easiest way to write a compliant invoice is using an online invoice service like Free Invoice Builder.
+The easiest way to write a compliant invoice is by using an online invoicing service like Free Invoice Builder.

-Collect all invoices in print or digitally for any business related expenditure like computer or other office hardware, travels etc and store them together with your monthly account statements.
+Collect all invoices in print or digitally for any business-related expenditure like a computer or other office hardware, travel etc and store them together with your monthly account statements.
 I recommend doing this at the end of each month so you have it ready when it is time to hand in the tax declaration.

 We have a list of the best tax return software and services here.